piusthebiased/old-vectr/README.md

 # Frontend-Backend
-Project files will be sorted by this direcrory:
+Project files will be sorted by this direcrory: n\
 |-Frontend
 |
 |